 Use Artboard Templates: If you frequently work on similar types of projects, create artboard templates to streamline your workflow.
 A template can include pre-defined artboard sizes, orientations, and naming conventions.
 This saves you time and ensures consistency across multiple projects.

-For example, if you regularly design social media graphics, create a template with artboards sized for different platforms like Facebook, Instagram, and Twitter.
+Take this: if you regularly design social media graphics, create a template with artboards sized for different platforms like Facebook, Instagram, and Twitter.
 This eliminates the need to manually create and configure artboards for each project, allowing you to focus on the creative aspects of your work.

 -

-Leverage Scripting for Automation: For advanced users, scripting can provide powerful automation capabilities for artboard management.
+put to work Scripting for Automation: For advanced users, scripting can provide powerful automation capabilities for artboard management.
 You can write scripts to automatically renumber artboards based on their position in the document, create artboards from existing objects, or perform other complex tasks.

 FAQ on Artboard Renumbering